Signed in as:

 Director Cantrell joined the Lebanon Host Lions Club in 2004, where she is currently an active member.
 She has held several offices within the association, including club president, club membership chairperson, district governor, first and second vice district governor, immediate past district governor and multiple district Global Membership Team coordinator, among many other positions.

-numerous awards, including multiple Lion of the Year Awards, multiple International President’s Awards and International President’s Medals.
+In recognition of her service to the association, Director Cantrell has received numerous awards, including multiple Lion of the Year Awards, multiple International President’s Awards and International President’s Medals.
 She was also presented with the Helping Hands Award from Past International President Sid Scruggs.
 She is a Progressive Melvin Jones Fellow.
 In addition to her Lion activities, Director Cantrell has spoken at The White House and was named a Champion of Change.
 She has also spoken at the United Nations during Lions Day with the United Nations.
 She has written multiple disaster grants after the tornados in Joplin and Branson, Missouri, and held the first women’s workshop in the state.

 She loves spending time with her family, sunsets, travel and cooking.
 Director Cantrell and her husband of 11 years, Kevin, also a Lion and a Progressive Melvin Jones Fellow, have three children and six grandchildren.